rlsalcido24/lakehouse_utils/macros/README.md

+*** for the most up to date list of supported functions, refrence the functionlist.csv in the seed directory.

-V1 supported string functions: /
+*** V1 supported string functions: /

 md5_binary
 inputs: msg <br>